lintnet/lintnet.github.io/docs/index.md

 1. Conftest has the mechanism to push and pull policies, but we think this isn't enough.
 More sophisticated and standardized way is necessary
 1. It's a little difficult to share Conftest policies between multiple repositories.
 Of course it's possible, but there is no standard way
-1. Each organization writes similar policies from scratch independently.
+1. People write similar policies from scratch independently.
 This isn't good.
 Ideally, policies should be shared and reused all over the world

-lintnet has the module mechanism. you can distribute and reuse modules easily in the standard way.
+lintnet has the module mechanism. you can distribute and reuse modules so easily in the standard way.
 Not only lint rules but also Jsonnet functions can be shared as modules.
 You can update modules continuously by Renovate.

-About modules, please see [Module](module).
+About modules, please see [Module](module.md).

 #### 👍 Some people would prefer Jsonnet over Rego